-Get treatment straight away When people first take out health insurance, they normally have to wait
+Get treatment straight away - When people first take out health insurance, they normally have to wait

 have new waiting periods to serve.

 Skip the wait time for surgery - If you need surgery, you'll get to choose when you have it, instead

 list and potentially waiting months or even years.

 Avoid the Medicare Levy Surcharge (MLS) - The MLS is an extra tax that you'll have to pay if you

-but only when you start earning more than $90,000 ($180,000 as a family).
+but only when you start earning more than $93,000 ($186,000 as a couple or family).
 Depending on your income, you'll pay

 who can afford it to take out hospital insurance, use private hospitals, and reduce some of the pressure on the

 Avoid the Lifetime Health Cover Loading (LHC) -Lifetime Health Cover Loading is another cost you

 This one kicks in after your turn 31 and adds 2% to the cost of your hospital cover every year – up to

 Basically, the longer you wait to take out hospital cover, the more you have to pay.
 That extra cost sticks around

 Should I get the same level of cover as my parents?

 Probably not.
-They’re at a completely different life stage from you which means they’re paying for cover
+They’re at a completely different life stage from you which means they’re likely paying for cover

 But you’re not starting from scratch, which makes it much easier to choose the cover that’s right for

 take it from there.
 Then ask yourself if there are any other services you’d like to start using.
 Take a look

 With hospital cover, if you’re young and healthy, you can probably stick to the more affordable end of the

 So, should I just go with the basics?